stefalda/sync_client/README.md

    secretKey: secretKeyController.text.trim(), // Passed only if it's a client registration, not a new registration.
    newRegistration: true);
 ```
+If the user is already registered and only a Client registration is needed you shoudl pass `newRegistration: false`.

 If any fields are listed in the `encryptedFields` of the `TableInfo` object, you must ensure that the **ENCRYPTION SECRET KEY** has been set during the `SyncRepository.register` call.
 Otherwise, the library will display an error.